BOOK NOW WITH OUR FLEXIBLE TRAVEL POLICY

 Perched on the edge of the mountainside, Refugio Lopez is one of the largest and most comfortable in the area and was the first of its kind to be opened by the Club Andean Bariloche in April 1933.
 It was rebuilt 26 years later and can now host up to 100 people with its facilities including a dining room with stunning panoramic views overlooking the hills and valleys of the Nahuel Huapi National Park.

-Whilst Refugio Lopez (1620m) is a wonderful full-day excursion, it is also the perfect overnight stop for those brave enough to attempt the 3-hour ascent to the summit.
+Refugio Lopez (1620m) is one the of many things that distinguishes this trek from other Bariloche hikes.
+Whilst it is a wonderful full-day excursion, it is also the perfect overnight stop for those brave enough to attempt the 3-hour ascent to the summit.
 To reach the top of Cerro Lopez standing proud at 2076m, you need to be an experienced mountain climber, so we settled for a cake and coffee before digging our heels in for a dusk descent.

 This story was written by Andy Buswell – Freelance Travel Writer.